-No matter how you run yours, however, you’ll run up against skepticism.
+However, no matter how you run yours, you’ll run up against skepticism.
 People simply find it hard to trust brands.
 Can you blame them?

 UGC consists of anything created by your customers (or followers).
 Common examples include reviews, testimonials, competition entries, social comments, and blog posts.

 Consider that your brand is fundamentally biased and might make exaggerated claims.
 UGC, meanwhile, comes from people who are, in principle, unbiased.

 Here is a video by GoDaddy that will help you learn more about UGC:

 User Generated Content is so powerful because it’s easy to believe.

 If you want to sell more, you should be using UGC.
 That’s easier said than done, of course — how can you manage it?
 In this post, we’re going to look at some key tactics.

 Here are 5 smart ways in which you can use UGC effectively:

 No business of any decent size gets perfect feedback all the time.
 Look at any high-end company and you might see a 4.8 aggregate rating – but not a full 5.

 Even if you do everything right, you’ll get imperfect ratings from unreasonable customers.